alex-lt-kong/the-nitty-gritty/c-cpp/cpp-only/08_ref-and-pointers/unique_ptr.md

   std::unique_ptr<int[], decltype([](void *p){std::free(p);})>
   ```

+## `unique_ptr` as argument or return value

 - As `unique_ptr` can not be copied, how can we pass it to a function as an
   argument?
-There are at least three feasible ways, we pass it as a raw pointer,
+There are at least three feasible ways, we pass it:

+  - as a raw pointer,
+  - by reference, or
-  pass it by reference or use `std::move()`:
+  - use `std::move()`:

   ```C++
   void callee_func_raw_ptr(int *arg) {}